Flo-R1der/Promatic-3_ESP-bridge/README.md

 - ✅ Detects `opening` and `closing` (motor running) as well as `open`/`close` (end position)
 - ✅ Does support partially opened states, like `10%` for air ventilation (with auto-stop)
 - ✅ can be linked with a Beacon device for zero-touch offline opening
-- ✅ comes with a script blueprint to overcome the one-touch control and gain more specific control
+- ✅ is detecting wrong directions and switching the direction if required to gain more specific control, beside the one-touch control
 - ✅ highly customizable
 - ⚠️ requires PCB assembly and soldering
 - ⚠️ requires ESPHome to flash the ESP firmware